chriseldredge/Klondike/README.md

 Edit the `roleMappings` section in [Web.config](src/Klondike.WebHost/Web.config) to grant Klondike roles for user administration and package management to existing roles in your external security provider (such as Active Directory).
+Multiple groups can be specified delimited by commas.
+Membership in any one role is sufficient to grant a Klondike role.

+The available roles and their permissions are:

+* PackageManager - Allowed to push and delete packages
+* AccountAdministrator - Allowed to administer accounts

 ### Creating Users and Passwords